menu

 Finally, more people ride the bus in this neighborhood each day to get to work than 98.4% of U.S. neighborhoods.

-One of the unique characteristics of the Fordham Southeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.1% of the neighborhoods in America.
+The Fordham Southeast neighborhood stands out for having an average per capita income lower than 99.1% of the neighborhoods in the United States.
 The Fordham Southeast neighborhood also has a greater percentage of children living in poverty (75.6%) than found in 99.1% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, single parenting is hard.
 But you don't have to tell the Fordham Southeast neighborhood about it; they already know.
 21.4% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 97.7% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.